 and thus

 It follows that for $x\in S$, we have that $A_t\chi(x) = q^{n^2(d-1)}\chi_F((tx_1^{-1})_{1, 1})$, so

 Thus, we have:

-so that the $t$-Incidence-Salem number of $R$ is at least
+so that the $t$-incidence-Salem number of $R$ is at least

-Assuming the $t$-Incidence-Salem number of $R$ is at most $C$, after taking (base-$q$) logs we get:
+Now, assume that the $t$-incidence-Salem number of $R$ is at most $C$.
+After taking (base-$q$) logs we get:

-As $n\geq 2$ and $d\geq 2$, the left hand side of the inequality is clearly always at least 1, so $q$ is bounded above.
+For the finiteness statement, we restrict to the case of non-field matrix rings, so $n\geq 2.$ Because we also have $d\geq 2$, the left hand side of the inequality is clearly always at least 1, so $q$ is bounded above.
 Also, the left hand side increases with $n$, so that $n$ is bounded above for each $q$, giving us the desired finiteness.

 \end{proof}